King's Day in Rotterdam - Festivals, parties, chillout areas

 On King's Day, you can party everywhere in the city.
 Every bar and club will be open and offer a nice day or evening filled with activities and live performances.
 In other words, you don't need to go to a major festival, as the atmosphere is best experienced in the city streets and its brown bars.
 Moreover, every town square and shopping street will be transformed into flea markets, where anybody can set up a table with goods for sale.
 Be sure to arrive early if you want to find vintage gems.

 However, if you are looking for a proper, large music / EDM festival with a solid line-up, then look no further.
-We have listed the most popular parties for you right here.
+We have listed the most popular events for you right here.

 King's Day festivals taking place: